iredmail/docs/en_US/installation/0-setup.dns.md

 up the hostname for the given IP address.
 In the example above the PTR record for IP address `192.168.1.5` will get resolved to `mail.mydomain.com`.

-### Why do you need a reverse PTR record
+### Why you need a reverse PTR record

 The most common use for looking up a PTR record is done by spam filters.
 Concept behind this idea is that fly by night spammers who send e-mails out using fake domains generally will not have the appropriate reverse PTR setup at the ISP DNS zone.
 This criterion is used by spam filters to detect spam.
-If your domain does not have an appropriate reverse PTR record setup then chances are email spam filtering softwares __MIGHT__ block e-mails from your mail server.
+If your domain does not have an appropriate reverse PTR record setup then chances are email spam filtering software __MIGHT__ block e-mails from your mail server.

 ### How to setup a Reverse PTR record